oracle/dotnet-db-samples/samples/dotnet-core/ef-core/autonomous-db/README.md

 This sample code demonstrates using ODP.NET Entity Framework Core with an Oracle Autonomous Database (ADB).
+It is compatible with EF Core 2.x and 3.x.
 It builds off [this introductory sample](https://github.com/oracle/dotnet-db-samples/blob/master/samples/dotnet-core/ef-core/get-started/) for Oracle EF Core beginners.
 In this sample, ADB connection setup occurs in the OnConfiguring method.

 1. Set the OracleConfiguration.TnsAdmin property value to the tnsnames.ora and sqlnet.ora files directory location.